 Dads and grandfathers enjoy FREE admission to the Heckscher Museum of Art on Father's Day.
 Photo courtesy of the museum

-16. Museums are a great place to spend time as a family.
+19. Museums are a great place to spend time as a family.
 Explore the many family-friendly exhibits and art collections at the Heckscher Museum of Art and the historical displays at the Long Island Museum in Stony Brook.
 At both museums, fathers and grandfathers enjoy FREE admission on Father’s Day.

-This article is updated annually.
+This post is updated annually.